jeffkmaina/alx-low_level_programming/0x01-variables_if_else_while/README.md

-sitive_or_negative.c is a C program that will assign a random number to the variable n each time it is executed, using an if statement.
+File 0-Positive_or_negative.c is a C program that will assign a random number to the variable n each time it is executed, using an if statement.

 File 1-last_digit.c is a C program that will assign a random number to the variable n each time it is executed using another if statement.